Martin Ebner: Recovery

 Since the termination of the standstill agreement with the lending banks in July 2003, BZ Group Holding has recovered.
 In 2005, the holding company of the Group changed its name to Patinex AG and has been operating under this name since then.
 In the same year, Patinex acquired 12.5 percent of the reinsurer Converium and thus played a decisive role in the - initially hostile - takeover of Converium by the French reinsurance group SCOR.
 With a stake of around 8 percent, Ebner was the largest shareholder in SCOR via Patinex until the stake was sold in spring 2015.
 The stake in Intershop today amounts to around 33 percent.
 Patinex's other disclosed holdings include the Swiss listed companies Myriad, Temenos (since 2013) and Vifor Pharma.
 In the unlisted sector, Patinex holds a major stake in the Geneva-based immunology company NovImmune, among others.

 In 2008, Patinex acquired the Swiss airline Helvetic Airways and its associated flight school Horizon Swiss Flight Academy.

-The Ebner couple ceded 70 percent of their stake in BZ Bank to Graubündner Kantonalbank as of July 1, 2022.
+The Ebner couple ceded 70 percent of their stake in BZ Bank to Graubündner Kantonalbank as of 1 July 2022.
+In January 2025, the couple finalized the sale of their remaining 30% stake in BZ Bank to Graubündner Kantonalbank, which became the sole owner of the institution.
+This transaction completed the succession process.
+Following the sale, Martin Ebner continues to maintain business relations with GKB through his investment company, Patinex Management AG.

 Assets

 According to Bilanz's richest list, his wealth in 2021 is 3 to 3.5 billion Swiss francs.

+As of 2025, Martin Ebner's wealth is estimated at approximately CHF 3.8 billion, ranking him among the richest individuals in Switzerland.